semiomant/Dungeon-World/trans_text/Spielverlauf.md

 When a smiling face is needed to smooth things over or negotiate a deal a minstrel is always happy to lend their services for the proper price.

-_A Hero’s Welcome_—When you enter a place of food, drink, or entertainment with a minstrel you will be treated as a friend by everyone present (unless your actions prove otherwise).
-You also subtract the minstrel’s skill from all prices in town.
+_A Hero's Welcome_-When you enter a place of food, drink, or entertainment with a minstrel you will be treated as a friend by everyone present (unless your actions prove otherwise).
+You also subtract the minstrel's skill from all prices in town.

 #### Priest